doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Made a Spam Classifier to detect spam mails.
 Had to do the preprocessing , feature-extraction from the body of the mails.
 Used an SVM classifier for classification.

 **Thoughts** : Have many thingsto focus right now, which is causinglots of problems to focus on the challenge.
 Somehow managed to do today's part though.

+# 100 Days Of Code - Log

+### Day 81: August 14, 2020

+**Today's Progress**: Tried classification of highly skewed datasets.
+Used knowledgeon recall , precision f1-score and other metrics to find optimum classification models.

+**Thoughts** : Plotted recall-precision curves and  ROC curves to get insight about the performance of the Classifiers.